 Protein should always be the first ingredient and the highest percentage of raw cat food.
 This is because cats need high-protein, low-carb diets.
 They also need amino acids, vitamins, and minerals, so the food should meet all their dietary requirements.
 Probiotics and antioxidants are sometimes added to support their digestive and immune systems.

-Our top pick for best raw cat food is the Stella & Chewy’s CAT-FDC-9 Raw Dinner Morsels because it’s made up almost entirely of high-quality, cage-free chicken.
-It contains taurine and probiotics for added support of your cat’s health.
-It’s also all-natural and minimally-processed.
+Our top pick for best raw cat food is Stella & Chewy’s Raw Dinner Morsels because it’s made with cage-free chicken and probiotics in small batches, guaranteeing freshness and nutrition.

 Our best value choice is the CANIDAE Freeze-Dried Raw Dry Cat Food because the number one ingredient is salmon.
 Fish provides your cat with protein and healthy fats it needs to stay strong and active.
 It also stores well since it’s freeze-dried and raw-coated kibble.